 Part-Time and Visiting Faculty Positions

-Open positions for part-time or visiting faculty are posted to the Part-Time Faculty Positions page throughout the year as they become available.
+Open positions for part-time or visiting faculty are posted to the Part-Time and Visiting Faculty Positions page throughout the year as they become available.

 Full-Time Faculty Positions

 Open positions for full-time faculty are typically posted to the Full-Time Faculty Positions page in late August/early September of each year.
 A search committee composed of faculty will review applications to identify semifinalists for remote interviews.
 From this pool, a select group of finalists will be invited to campus to give a public presentation of their work, participate in an interview with the search committee, interact with students, and discuss the position in detail with members of the SAIC community.
 The final candidate is typically identified in April and positions begin in mid-August.